Herder Memorial Trophy: History

-The Herder trophy was the brainchild of Ralph Herder, then president of The Evening Telegram, as a memorial to his five late brothers, Arthur, William, Douglas, Augustus and Hubert, who were all avid hockey players in St. John's, Newfoundland and Labrador.
-The trophy was donated in 1935 by The Evening Telegram newspaper to be awarded annually to Newfoundland's best ice hockey team.
-The Evening Telegram was published by a member of the Herder family since the founding of the paper in 1879 up until the retirement of Stephen Herder in 1993.
-The Telegram has played an integral role in the promotion and sponsorship of the Herder, which continues to this day.
+The idea of a new competition to decide the ice hockey champions of Newfoundland gained momentum in early 1935 as organized hockey spread across the island and hockey teams started to travel and compete in regional championships.
+During a meeting of the St. John's Hockey League on March 5, 1935, it was announced that a trophy, for a championship competition, was to be donated by The Evening Telegram newspaper to be perpetually awarded to Newfoundland's best hockey team.
+The Herder would become emblematic of ice hockey supremacy in Newfoundland and Labrador.The Evening Telegram was published by a member of the Herder family since the founding of the paper in 1879 up until the retirement of Stephen Herder in 1993.
+The Telegram has played an integral role in the promotion and sponsorship of the Herder Championships.

+The inaugural all-Newfoundland championships took place in St. John's at the Prince of Wales Rink on March 21 and 22, 1935 between Corner Brook, the western hockey champions, and the Guards from the St. John's Senior League that won the Avalon hockey championship.
+This was the beginning of a new chapter in the history of Newfoundland hockey.

+The St. John's Guards earned the right to represent the Avalon Peninsula by first defeating St. Bon's in a 2-game series to become St. John's city champions, and then by toppling the Bay Roberts Rovers in a 2-game, total goal series.
+The All-Newfoundland championship match-up was then set; the Guards of St. John's would play host to the Corner Brook All-Star Team.
+Fans in St. John's eagerly awaited the arrival of the Corner Brook team.
+Tickets to the 2 games were sold out quickly.
+Corner Brook edged the Guards 1–0 in Game 1, and was victorious in Game 2 by a 4–2 margin to become the island's top team, and first Herder Memorial Trophy Champions.

+The Herder trophy was the brainchild of Ralph Herder, then president of The Evening Telegram, as a memorial to his five late brothers.
+Ralph's brothers Arthur, William, Douglas, Augustus and Hubert were all avid hockey players in the St. John's Hockey league.

-Originally donated by Ralph Herder in memory of five of his late brothers, the trophy now honors the memory of seven brothers, including Ralph and his youngest brother James.
+Originally donated in memory of five Herder brothers, the trophy now honors the memory of seven brothers, including Ralph and his youngest brother James.
 In 2009, the name of Ralph's son Stephen was added to the trophy.
 All seven Herder brothers were fine hockey players and often played together, with four of them sometimes playing together on a championship team.
 James Herder coached the 1935 Guards team that lost the inaugural Herder championship to Corner Brook in March 1935.

-The St. John's Guards had earned the right to compete for the inaugural Herder Memorial Trophy in 1935 by first defeating St. Bon's in a 2-game series to become St. John's city champions, and later toppling the Bay Roberts Rovers in a 2-game, total goal series to become the Avalon Peninsula champions.
-The championship match-up was then set – the Guards of St. John's would play host to the Corner Brook All-Star Team.
-Fans in St. John's eagerly awaited the arrival of the Corner Brook Royals; tickets to the 2 games were sold out quickly.
-The Royals edged the Guards 1–0 in Game 1, and were victorious in Game 2 by a 4–2 margin to become the island's top team, and Herder Trophy Champions.

-Today, fan interest and competition is as keen as it was in the glory days of senior hockey.
-The Herder Memorial Trophy will live forever in the minds and hearts of the people of Newfoundland.